tock/tock/doc/reference/trd104-syscalls.md

 Because a process relinquishes access to a buffer when it makes a Read-Write Allow call with it, the buffer passed on the subsequent Read-Write Allow call cannot overlap with the first passed buffer.
-This is because the application cannot write that memory.
+This is because the application cannot access that memory.
 If an application needs to extend a buffer, it must first call Read-Write Allow to reclaim the buffer, then call Read-Write Allow again to re-allow it with a different size.
 If userspace passes an overlapping